 Upon completion of the Nonprofit Leadership Alliance (NLA) program, students receive the highly respected Nonprofit Leadership Alliance Certificate in Nonprofit Management in addition to the CNP (Certified Nonprofit Professional) credential.
 Just meeting the requirements for certification can be a life-changing experience.

-What does being CNP certified?
+What does it mean to be CNP certified?

-Your CNP (Certified Nonprofit Professional) credential confirms to prospective employers that you possess entry-level, professional competencies across 17 core skills and areas of knowledge.
+Your CNP (Certified Nonprofit Professional) credential confirms to prospective employers that you possess entry-level, professional competencies across 10 core skills and areas of knowledge.
 These include foundational proficiencies as well as principles of management and operations.

 NLA Certification Competency Categories

-Professional Development Competencies
+- Personal & Professional Development

-- Youth and Adult Development
+- Program Development

-- Volunteer Management
+- Volunteer & Human Resource Management